-- 3.5.1.
-The same period of study and examination cannot be credited towards the award of a Goldsmiths degree and a degree of another institution, excluding approved joint awards and dual degree programmes. - 3.5.2.
-The maximum period of study is the duration of the programme plus two years.
-Where a student has exceeded this, they shall not be automatically entitled to re-enrol. - 3.5.3.
-Goldsmiths will consider individual requests for adjustments to normal registration periods, such as in the case of students seeking parental leave. - 3.5.4.
-Goldsmiths publishes formulae for determining the final classification of its awards in the Policy and Procedures for the Progression and Award of Students on Taught Programmes.
+- 3.5.1 The same period of study and examination cannot be credited towards the award of a Goldsmiths degree and a degree of another institution, excluding approved joint awards and dual degree programmes. - 3.5.2 The maximum period of study is the duration of the programme plus two years.
+Where a student has exceeded this, they shall not be automatically entitled to re-enrol. - 3.5.3 Goldsmiths will consider individual requests for adjustments to normal registration periods, such as in the case of students seeking parental leave.
+The College will consider permitting an extension to the maximum period of registration where a student can demonstrate there have been exceptional circumstances and that they can complete all remaining programme requirements within any additional period of registration granted.
+Applications for consideration must be made in accordance with the College's published procedure. - 3.5.4 Goldsmiths publishes formulae for determining the final classification of its awards in the Policy and Procedures for the Progression and Award of Students on Taught Programmes. - 3.5.5 Goldsmiths maintains provisions for the award of an Aegrotat degree and posthumous degrees. - 3.5.6 Goldsmiths can revoke an award, or seek permission from the University of London to revoke an award as set out in its Statutes.
+The Progression and Award of Students on Taught Programmes will set out the provisions necessary for revocation of an award.

-3.5.5.
-Goldsmiths maintains provisions for the award of an Aegrotat degree and posthumous degrees.
+3.6 External Examiners

-3.6.
-External Examiners
+3.6.1 All programmes of study must have at least one External Examiner who will be a full member of the relevant Board of Examiners.

-- 3.6.1.
-All programmes of study must have at least one External Examiner who will be a full member of the relevant Board of Examiners. - 3.6.2.
-No qualification shall be awarded, or progression decision taken, without at least one External Examiner participating in the examining process for that award. - 3.6.3.
-External Examiners must attend all meetings of finalist and part-in-advance Boards.
-If there is an emergency which means that no External Examiner will be able to attend, the meeting may proceed with the designated Pro-Warden's approval, subject to Examination Board conditions being met.
+- 3.6.2 No qualification shall be awarded, or progression decision taken, without at least one External Examiner participating in the examining process for that award. - 3.6.3 External Examiners must contribute to the business of Boards of Examiners in accordance with published procedures.
+This can include attendance at BoE meetings where required.

-3.7.
-Examination Boards
+3.7 Examination Boards